Red Currant Bakery

 • In a small/medium sauce pot, combine the sugar, butter, and honey.
 Bring to a boil over medium/high heat, stirring frequently.
 Once at a boil, continue to cook for an additional minute before removing it from the heat.

-• Then stir in the almonds and cinnamon and leave in the warm pot.
+• Then, stir in the almonds and cinnamon and leave in the warm pot.
 Immediately start on the cake.

 Process images for how to make the honey almond topping of the bee sting cake.